Top 10 Canny Alternatives in 2026 (Compared)

 UserVoice feedback management software - user feedback board and feature request interface

 What it does: UserVoice is an enterprise-grade product feedback platform trusted by Fortune 500 companies.
-It offers advanced analytics and prioritization tools but requires a sales call to get started with pricing starting at $699/month.
+It offers advanced analytics and prioritization tools with pricing starting at $16,000/year.
+No per-seat charges.
+30-day trial available after talking to their team.

 Best for: Enterprise